Last updated: March 20, 2023

 Wisconsin drug testing laws

-Unlike in many other states where there are laws regulating or restricting an employer’s right to submit the employee to drug testing, Wisconsin has no such law or statute which prohibits or restricts employee drug testing in the state.
-Although state contractors working on certain public projects are required to drug test, Wisconsin statute takes no stand on drug testing in private employment.
-It neither requires nor prohibits workplace drug testing, request for drug testing by the private employers is strictly at their own discretion.
+Wisconsin has no laws or statutes which prohibit or restrict employee drug testing in the state.
+Although state contractors working on certain public projects are required to drug test, the Wisconsin statute takes no stand on drug testing in private employment.
+It neither requires nor prohibits workplace drug testing so private employers are free to use drug testing at their own discretion.

-However, employers in some safety-sensitive industries such as transportation, aviation, as well as those contractors working with NASA and the Department of Defense are required to submit their employees or applicants to drug testing by the federal government.
+However, employers in some safety-sensitive industries such as transportation and aviation, as well as those contractors working with NASA and the Department of Defense are required to submit their employees or applicants to drug testing by the federal government.

 Wisconsin public employers can require that their employees submit to drug testing prior to and after being hired.
-Often, after hired an employee, a public work contractor can request that the employees submit to alcohol and drug testing under any of these categories:
+Often, after hiring an employee, a public work contractor can request that the employee submit to alcohol and drug testing under any of these categories:

 - Reasonable suspicion